 Research on civil society and the voluntary sector is a long-standing tradition at the Institute for Social Research.
 Today, this research topic covers Norwegian as well as international conditions.

-A lot of the research on Norwegian conditions takes place at the Centre for Research on Civil Society and Voluntary Sector, such as studies of long-term trends in participation, organisation, politics and policy.
+Much of the research on Norwegian conditions has been added to the Centre for Research on Civil Society and Voluntary Sector, a centre operated in co-operation by the ISF and the NORCE Norwegian Research Centre.
+The Centre for Research on Civil Society and Voluntary Sector studies long-term trends in participation, organisation, and policy.

 Civil society research has a strong international and comparative dimension, expressed through participation in a EU-COST-Action on social entrepreneurship (Empower-SE) in the Nordic network for co-creation (NOS-HS) and in the completed EU-FP7 project Third Sector Impact (2013–2017).

 - Civil society role of voluntary organisations in a period of change

 - Climate, evironment and society: Research initiative by Institute for Social Research

 - Communication Power of Politicians in a Digital Age (CEPOL)

 - Comparing Histories of Antisemitism in Contemporary Europe

 - Cultural institutions and volunteerism II

 - Far right politics online and societal resilience (FREXO)